 Using quantitative and qualitative data collected over an 18–24 month period via OBMS devices, researchers worked to answer the following research questions:

 - Does individual driving performance improve over time with OBMS feedback?

-- How do the drivers’ opinions and attitudes towards the onboard monitoring system and program change over time?
+- How do the drivers’ opinions and attitudes toward the OBMS feedback program change over time?